 So, for the families of those 7000 rare diseases affecting the population, and those who want to join the approximately 265 nonprofit organizations working to accelerate discovery, here is an intimate look at the numbers and the real cost of running a rare disease org.

-Our foundation is centered around superheroes.
-It’s our theme, it’s what inspires families and scientists to relentlessly fight a disease with no name.
-Our kids are superheroes with severe movement disorders, seizures, brain atrophy and overwhelming delays in every area of development.
-They literally are superheroes – all of them, but they have a partner.
-Another real superhero who isn’t pictured on websites, featured in the news and celebrated.
+KIF1A.ORG is centered around superheroes.
+It is our theme, it is what inspires families and scientists to relentlessly fight a disease with no name.
+KIF1A kids are superheroes with severe movement disorders, seizures, brain atrophy overwhelming developmental delays, and a neuropathy that gives them a high tolerance of pain — they literally are superheroes.
+But they have a partner.
+Another real superhero who is not pictured on websites, featured in the news and celebrated.
 For us, that person is Sally, Susannah’s mother and my wife.
-When we decided to start the foundation, I stopped working.
-It was a difficult decision, largely because of the inevitable financial strain we would face.

-Nat and Susannah inherited their mother’s work ethic – that’s obvious every day, watching our brave daughter fight through PT sessions with tears in her eyes and strength that makes me the proudest father in the world.
-So, in case anybody is wondering how much it really costs to start a foundation like ours — sorry I can’t give you a dollar amount.
-I can only speak to my experience as the co-founder of a thriving nonprofit – It takes Susannah’s mother, my wife and my best friend.
+Nat and Susannah inherited their mother’s work ethic — that’s obvious every day, watching our brave daughter fight through PT sessions with tears in her eyes and strength that makes me the proudest father in the world.
+So, in case anybody is wondering what it takes and how much it really costs to start a foundation like ours, sorry I can’t give you a dollar amount.
+I can only speak to my experience as the co-founder of a rare disease org forged out of necessity: it takes Susannah’s mother, my wife and my best friend.
 It takes a superhero.